Comparing Scientific Industries (SCND) & The Competition

-Scientific Industries (OTCMKTS: SCND) is one of 30 publicly-traded companies in the “Analytical instruments” industry, but how does it contrast to its rivals?
-We will compare Scientific Industries to similar companies based on the strength of its profitability, dividends, institutional ownership, valuation, earnings, analyst recommendations and risk.
+Scientific Industries (OTCMKTS: SCND) is one of 30 publicly-traded companies in the “Analytical instruments” industry, but how does it compare to its peers?
+We will compare Scientific Industries to similar companies based on the strength of its dividends, institutional ownership, risk, profitability, analyst recommendations, valuation and earnings.

 Profitability

-This table compares Scientific Industries and its rivals’ net margins, return on equity and return on assets.
+This table compares Scientific Industries and its peers’ net margins, return on equity and return on assets.

 |Net Margins